miregitgud/nufian-app/README.md

 ## Known Issues

 + Some visual glitches on the main screen on some `Xiaomi devices`, rendering the animation moves rapidly faster than it should.
 + `State switching bug` when switching account without restarting the app, giving all the desired permission on the previous logged in account, but not the current one.
+This however can be easily solved by relaunching the app.
 + Image and data caching not working as intended, making the app load the exact same thing over and over.